DukeRobotics/robosub-ros/foxglove/shared/defs/README.md

 # Foxglove Definitions
-This package exports datatype maps and TypeScript interfaces/enums for both ROS 1 and Duke Robotics custom definitions.
+This package exports datatype maps and TypeScript interfaces/enums for both ROS 1 and Duke Robotics custom message definitions.
 Datatype maps are needed to advertise topics.
 TypeScript interfaces are used for static type checking.

 ## Usage